Stephanie leads our specialist Procurement and Subsidy Control team.

 With over 20 years' experience advising on and managing complex and high value procurements and projects, Stephanie can advise on all aspects of your procurement process as well as advising on bringing and defending procurement challenges.
-Stephanie also advises on state aid, grant funding applications and ancillary competition law issues.
+Stephanie also advises on subsidy control, grant funding applications and ancillary competition law issues.

 She can support your projects from conception to completion or provide support and assistance according to your requirements.

-Stephanie can help you with planning and preparing your procurement strategy, drafting tender documents, assist with designing the evaluation methodology and process, prepare procurement compliance programmes, advise on framework agreements and how to deal with procurement challenges.
-On state aid, she can advise on structuring agreements to ensure compliance, grant funding applications and collaborative projects.
+Stephanie can help you with planning and preparing your procurement strategy, drafting tender documents, designing the evaluation methodology and process, developing procurement compliance programmes, setting up and using framework agreements and advising on how to deal with procurement challenges.
+On subsidy control, she can advise on structuring agreements to ensure compliance, grant funding applications and collaborative projects.

 "We like working with Stephanie.
 She is responsive and provides consistently reliable advice in some challenging and complex matters” - University client

-Stephanie provides regular training on procurement and state aid topics and has written for numerous publications.
+She provides regular training on procurement and subsidy control topics and has written for numerous publications.
 She is a member of the Procurement Lawyers Association, where she has contributed to several working groups, most recently on Brexit.

 Stephanie has also spent time working in-house on secondment in the rail sector and at the European Commission.